IvanoDaneri/SpringBootJWT/readme.txt

 1) Authentication phase.
 The configuration that implements JWT includes a logon rest url that implements the Authentication phase (class: UserController):

-- verify the credentials passed in the logon POST header
+- verify the credentials passed in http POST calling UserController.logon rest
 - retrieves the roles assigned to the user
 - retrieves permissions linked to roles
 - generates and returns back a validity token (JWT session token, which contains the encrypted permissions of the user's role) with a fixed expiration duration (as I said, read from the application properties file)